Hiring student employees

 CSLP jobs must be designed to improve the quality of life for community residents, particularly low-income individuals, or to solve problems related to their needs.
 These services include:

-- support services for students with disabilities (including students with disabilities who are enrolled at UMass Dartmouth)
+- Support services for students with disabilities (including students with disabilities who are enrolled at UMass Dartmouth).

 All student job placements need to be posted on Corsair Jobs via the JobX site for approval by the Office of Student Employment.

 After the hiring request has been approved, the supervisor and the student employee will receive an autogenerated notification via email.
 This is NOT a notification to begin work!
 If this is the student's first job on campus, they will need to submit an I-9 form in person with proof(s) of identification.
 Once complete, their placement will be forwarded to payroll to be assigned an employee ID.
-The position must also get bugetary approval from the department that posted the job.
+The position must also get budgetary approval from the department that posted the job.
 A second email message to begin work and access to HR Direct will be sent when the hiring process is complete.

 The hiring process for international students can be lengthy if they arrive to the US and need to apply for and be issued a social security number (this can take between 2-4 weeks).
 International students need to submit a significant amount of tax documentation that MUST include the issued social security number and proof of identity.
 Supervisors need to understand that the overall hiring process for an international student could take anywhere from 4-8 weeks when establishing a start date for their placement.